wp-plugins/add-to-any/README.txt

 == Frequently Asked Questions ==

-= How often is the list of services updated? =
+= How often is the list of services within the menu updated? =

-Constantly... and it's done automatically, without having to upgrade the plugin!
+Constantly... and it's done automatically without having to upgrade.

 = Where can I choose which button and individual icons to display and other options? =